ktor-doc-jp/ktor-doc-jp/clients/http-client/1engines.md

 ### OkHttp
 {: #okhttp }

-Since Ktor 0.9.4, there is a engine based on OkHttp.
+There is a engine based on OkHttp:

 ```kotlin
 val client = HttpClient(OkHttp) {